 - Dedicated Careers lessons within PSHCE

 - Options forums and events at key transition points

 - External talks and visits from universities, colleges and employers

-Further research- the following Websites provide useful information on supporting you son or daughter.
-If you have any questions please do not hesitate to contact Mrs Dukes at school.
+Further research- the following Websites provide useful information on supporting your son or daughter.
+If you have any questions please do not hesitate to contact Mrs Wooldridge at school.

-- A computer programme, which suggests career ideas for you based on your response to a series of multiple-choice questions
+- A computer program, which suggests career ideas for you based on your response to a series of multiple-choice questions

-- You will need the licence code, contact Mrs Dukes for this
+- You will need the licence code, contact Mrs Wooldridge for this

 - A web-based resource, which will give you in-depth and up to date information on thousands of jobs.

 - A-Z of careers with really useful information and websites

 Contact Mrs Wooldridge for the password.